-The Kathleen Johns abduction lies on the periphery of the Zodiac crimes, but if her journey around the outskirts of Tracey, California into the early morning hours of March 23rd 1970 was at the hands of the Zodiac Killer, then she may have provided us with some vital information.
-She described the interior of his vehicle "as messy- she had noticed men's and children's clothing scattered about, books and papers, a black rubber handled flashlight, and two colored plastic scouring pads on the console dashboard.
+The Kathleen Johns abduction lies on the periphery of the Zodiac crimes, but if her journey around the outskirts of Tracy, California into the early morning hours of March 23rd 1970 was at the hands of the Zodiac Killer, then she may have provided us with some vital information.
+She described the interior of her abductor's vehicle "as messy- she had noticed men's and children's clothing scattered about, books and papers, a black rubber handled flashlight, and two colored plastic scouring pads on the console dashboard.
 Kathleen estimated that the smaller patterned T-shirts were of the age range 8-12 years".
 If these clothes were not part of his profession, he may have had children - adding another layer to consider when searching for a likely residence and home location.
 In an initial whittling down process, we could consider married men with at least one child in the age range of 8-12 years in 1970, living in the geographical area we have identified.
 Throw in what we think we know of the killer, such as age, weight, glasses, vehicle etc, and the suspect list would narrow to only a manageable number of people.

-The phone call is interesting for a number of reasons, notably for the fact it was made approximately 40 minutes after the crime, despite the payphone being only 10 minutes from Blue Rock Springs Park.
-Many have claimed the Zodiac Killer wasn't familiar with this area of Vallejo, as he failed to mention Blue Rock Springs- only a "public park".
+The phone call is interesting for a number of reasons, notably for the fact it was made approximately 40 minutes after the crime, despite the payphone being only 10 minutes from the Blue Rock Springs parking lot.
+Many have claimed the Zodiac Killer wasn't familiar with this area of Vallejo because he failed to mention Blue Rock Springs by name - only a "public park".
 The directions given in the phone call are equally used as evidence he was unfamiliar with the area.
 Many assume the Zodiac Killer was incorrect in his directions to Blue Rock Springs, thereby by default, assume that police dispatcher Nancy Slover was perfectly accurate in remembering the exact message word for word.
-She wasn't expecting that a killer claiming four victims was about to call that morning, and therefore cannot be expected to recall verbatim what he said, because according to her, he had spoken over her as she tried to get the details.
+She wasn't expecting that a killer claiming four victims was about to call that morning, and therefore cannot be expected to recall verbatim what he said - because according to her, he had spoken over her as she tried to get more details from him.

 The message was recalled as "I wish to report a double murder.
 If you will go one mile east on Columbus Parkway to a public park, you will find the kids in a brown car.
 They have been shot by a 9 mm Luger.
 I also killed those kids last year....
 Good-bye".
 It was therefore deemed incorrect.
 However, if you just add a comma or break into the message, it makes perfect sense if the Zodiac Killer is directing the police from the station to Columbus Parkway.

 Changing just one word, makes the message even clearer "I wish to report a double murder.
 If you will go one mile east...... on Columbus Parkway by a public park, you will find the kids in a brown car.
 They have been shot by a 9 mm Luger.
 I also killed those kids last year....
-Good-bye."
-We assume Zodiac got the message wrong rather than Nancy Slover hearing or recalling the message wrong.
-We have no problem coming to this conclusion concerning the dispatcher taking an incorrect message at Presidio Heights, sending out a radio dispatch "to be on the lookout for a negro male adult."
+Good-bye".
+We assume the Zodiac Killer got the message wrong rather than Nancy Slover hearing or recalling the message incorrectly.
+We have no problem coming to this conclusion concerning the dispatcher taking an incorrect message at Presidio Heights, sending out a radio dispatch "to be on the lookout for a negro male adult".

 This is the Zodiac speaking.